BZIvanov/Learning-Node.js/README.md

+# Node.js

-# General info
+## General info

-Node.js developed on Chrome's V8 javascript engine that compiles the javaScript code directly into the native machine code.

 Node.js is asynchronous event driven javascript runtime.

 Node.js is single threaded.

-## Event loop
+## Dependencies

+Some of the Node.js dependencies are listed below with short explanation.

-#### Phases
+#### V8

-Every iteration of the event loop is also called **tick**.

-Each phase has a callback queue with callbacks to be executed.

-- timers - _setTimeout_ and _setInterval_ run in this phase
-- I/O operations - used for fs operations, networking etc...
-- idle - this is internal work phase for node.js so we don't really deal with it
-- poll - calculates the blocking time in every iteration to handle I/O callbacks.
-Newly incoming requests are hanled here (for example express API requests).
-- check - _setImmediate_ runs in this phase.
-Handles the callbacks scheduled by setImmediate
-- close - close events callbacks are hanled during this phase
+Node.js developed on Chrome's V8 javascript engine that compiles the javaScript code directly into the native machine code.
+V8 takes your JavaScript code and converts it into instructions your computer can understand directly, making Node.js applications run efficiently.
+This is similar to how Chrome uses V8 to execute JavaScript on web pages.

-#### Microtask queue
+#### libuv

-Promises and _nextTick_ are considered microtasks and they run during each phase of the event loop.

-Microtasks are executed after the main thread and each phase of the event loop.
-Microtasks created by process.nextTick are executed before those created by promises.
+libuv is a package used for handling asynchronous I/O operations.
+It is written in C programming language.

 ## API functions